Eraz19/VueTraining/README.md

 		Playwright
 	Add ESLint for code quality? › No / Yes

-	# ...
-Your Vuejs project is created
+	# ...your Vuejs project is created

 	# Scaffolding project in <pathOfProject>...